 |SLPT2400/5900NMOHF: this antenna is less than 3" tall and includes both the 2.4 & 5 GHz bands.|

 Please make note that this antenna must be used with Pulse Larsen "high frequency" NMO mounts.
 Here they are:

 NMOKHFUDTNCI: for the NMO roof mount cable kit with 17 foot cable & TNC male

 NMOMMRNOCONN: Magnetic mount with 12 foot cable and no connector.

-I hope you find this helpful, and if you have any questions, just email me using the "contact" section of our website.
+I hope you find this helpful, and if you have any questions, just email us!

 To keep updated with our promos and events follow us and like us on Facebook!